KostasKgr/request.end/README.md

 ## Key Features

 - Get advanced telemetry for legacy apps with a single log line.
-- Monitor which parts of your application consume the most time.
+- Monitor which parts of your application consume the most time and drive performance improvements.
-- Get duration of calls.
 - Monitor suspected improvement areas.
 - Troubleshoot calls to APIs.
 - Compare your traffic today to your traffic yesterday.
+- Easy composition.
+- Easy transition to sending spans for each type/subtype and for the request as a whole.
 - Enable incremental adoption of telemetry.
-- Easy transition to sending spans instead of logs.
-- Easy composition.
-- Use OpenTelemetry semantic convention names for attributes ([Semantic Conventions for HTTP Metrics](https://opentelemetry.io/docs/specs/semconv/http/http-metrics/)).

 ## Request End Spec Conventions